ANXIETY is a vital part of being human. A survival instinct that has evolved over millions of years in order to protect us, it invloves a

 trembling etc.) that we feel when anxious.
 In real danger we can go from being totally relaxed to extremely anxious in an instant which is panic.

-This aspect of anxiety forms the basis of problems such as general nervousness, social phobias (in fact, almost all phobias) and panic disorder.
+This physical aspect of anxiety plays a key role in problems such as general nervousness, social phobias (in fact, almost all phobias)

 get anxious / nervous just thinking about situations.

-The preparation to avoid danger completely or deal with it by fighting or fleeing gives rise to a multitude of symptoms.
+The preparation to avoid danger completely or deal with it by fighting or fleeing is associated with a multitude of symptoms.

 The mouth feels dry and it becomes hard to swallow.